Mount Mellenthin

-Mount Mellenthin is a 12,645-foot (3,854 meter) elevation summit located in San Juan County of Utah, United States.
+Mount Mellenthin is a 12645 ft elevation summit located in San Juan County, Utah, United States.
 Mount Mellenthin is the second-highest peak of the La Sal Mountains, and second-highest in the county.
 It is situated in a dry, rugged, sparsely settled region, and set on land administered by Manti-La Sal National Forest.
 Precipitation runoff from this mountain drains into tributaries of the Colorado River.
 The nearest town is Moab, 20 mi to the northwest, and the nearest higher neighbor is Mount Peale, 1.7 mi to the south.
 The mountain's name honors Rudolf E. Mellenthin (1884–1918), forest ranger of La Sal National Forest, who was shot to death near this peak on August 23, 1918, while attempting to apprehend two draft evaders.
 This geographical feature's toponym was officially adopted in 1932 by the U.S. Board on Geographic Names.

 Climate

 Spring and fall are the most favorable seasons to visit Mount Mellenthin.
 According to the Köppen climate classification system, it is located in a Cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below 32 °F (0 °C), and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.